New York City Musical and Theatrical Production Tax Credit

 Click here to complete and submit an initial application.

-Final project summaries must be submitted to the Department no later than 90 days after the production closes or 90 days following the program end date of September 30, 2023, whichever comes first.
-If a qualified production company chooses to have its final application reviewed by a pre-qualified CPA firm, the final project summary must be submitted to the pre-qualified CPA firm selected to review the final application by the due date above and the Department must be notified by the qualified production company that the final application will be submitted to such firm.
+Final project summaries must be submitted to the Department no later than 90 days after the credit period end date.
+If a qualified production company chooses to have its final application reviewed by a pre-qualified CPA firm, the final project summary and all supporting documentation must be submitted to the pre-qualified CPA firm selected to review the final application by the due date above and the Department must be notified by the qualified production company that the final application will be submitted to such firm.

 The final application consists of: